 Costa Rica Job Search

-In an Costa Rica job search, if you want your job application to be taken seriously you have to consider all national differences.
-The Costa Rica job search require more than just the obvious Costa Rica CV writing and translation - they require careful preparation.
+In a Costa Rica job search, if you want your job application to be taken seriously you have to consider all national differences.
+The Costa Rica job search requires more than just the obvious Costa Rica CV with Costa Rica cover letter writing and translation - they require careful preparation.

 Monitor local news broadcasts and consular messages.
 Ensure that your travel documents and visas are current, valid and secured in a safe place.
 Carry a photocopy of your travel documents in lieu of the originals.
 Maintain a low profile, vary times and routes of travel, and exercise caution while driving.
 Making local contacts quickly and seeking support from other expatriates will greatly increase your comfort and safety.

-You need to accept that not knowing of local language will put you at real disadvantage from the local job seekers.
+You need to accept that not knowing the local language will put you at a real disadvantage from the local job seekers.
 The basic knowledge of Spanish is considered necessary to cope with daily office life and life outside work.

 The Internet is now the best place to access employment information.
 However, it is wise to use as many different job sources as possible to find open positions.
 This includes national, regional, local, government, college, university and company websites.